-The jobs and careers market is very different from the jobs market a few years ago and it is very different from what the jobs market will be in a few years’ time.
-One thing is certain: the best jobs will involve links abroad and travel.
-People who are able to speak Spanish will be at a massive advantage over those who cannot.
+Today’s careers market is very different from a few years ago, and certainly with the changes with the EU, a knowledge of a second language will definitely help our young people stand out against their opposition if they have the ability to speak another language.
 Businesses are global and UK business relies on selling abroad and business abroad relies on selling to the UK.
-English is not enough – 94% of the world’s population do not speak English as a first language and 75% do not speak English at all.
-Learning Spanish also covers and develops skills which complement all other aspects of learning – listening, speaking, reading and writing.
+English alone is not enough – 94% of the world’s population do not speak English as a first language and 75% do not speak English at all.

 Structure of course